 Chair, Arlington County Board

-Mr. Fisette pioneered Arlington’s Walking Town Meetings, where board members tour various neighborhoods with its residents, listening and learning about local issues.
-As a consistent promoter of pedestrian and bicycle activity and safety, he started Arlington’s Community Bike Ride in 2005, receiving an award for Visionary Leadership in Bicycle Transportation from the Washington Area Bicyclist Association.
-Mr. Fisette also was a major contributor to Capital BikeShare’s start and success in the Washington Metropolitan region.
+Mr. Fisette works to advance pedestrian and bicycle activity and safety.
+He received an award for Visionary Leadership in Bicycle Transportation from the Washington Area Bicyclist Association and was a major contributor to Capital BikeShare’s start and success in the Washington Metropolitan region.

-Prior to serving the County Board, Mr. Fisette served as the director of the Whitman-Walker Clinic of Northern Virginia from 1990-98. and worked as a staff consultant to the Senate Labor and Human Resources Committee from 1988-89.
-He has a Master of Arts degree in Public and International Affairs from the University of Pittsburgh and received his Bachelor of Arts degree in political science from Bucknell University.
-An Arlington resident since 1983, Mr. Fisette and his husband Bob Rosen, have been residents of the Ashton Heights neighborhood since 1987.
+Prior to serving the County Board, Mr. Fisette served as the director of the Whitman-Walker Clinic of Northern Virginia (1990-1998), as a staff consultant to the Senate Labor and Human Resources Committee (1988-1989), and as an auditor with the GAO (1983-1988).
+He has a M.A. in Public and International Affairs from the University of Pittsburgh and received his B.A. in political science from Bucknell University.
+Mr. Fisette has been an Arlington resident since 1983.
+He and his husband, Bob Rosen, have been residents of the Ashton Heights neighborhood since 1987.